andrewjm/compost_denton/README.markdown

 ## Hosted options

-A hosted production instance is available at (compostapp.com)[http://compostapp.com].
+A hosted production instance is available at [compostapp.com](http://compostapp.com).
 It is hosted on Heroku and managed by yours truly.
 All are welcome and encouraged to utilize the hosted option for both ease and nation-wide organizational purposes.
 I ask that those with accounts at compostapp.com contribute a small monthly donation to help keep the lights on.
 Of course, in the spirit of open source, no one is required to use the hosted option!

 ## Contact

-To report bugs or request new features, please GitHub Issues: (https://github.com/findandrew/Compost-App/issues)[https://github.com/findandrew/Compost-App/issues]
+To report bugs or request new features, please use [GitHub Issues](https://github.com/findandrew/Compost-App/issues)